 Electro-hydraulic systems offer a reliable and versatile solution for various industries that require precise control and high performance.
 With their numerous advantages and applications, these systems continue to play a vital role in the advancement of modern technology.

-If you are looking to replace or retrofit a Hydraulic Power Unit, you need to understand the key components that have made modern HPUs smaller, quieter, and more efficient.
+If you want to replace or retrofit a Hydraulic Power Unit, you must understand the key components that have made modern HPUs smaller, quieter, and more efficient.

 The most important part of replacing a Hydraulic Power Unit is understanding how the modern hydraulic system design differs from the older conventional systems in aspects like size, noise, energy efficiency, connectivity, and total cost of ownership.
 Let’s take a look at those differences…